Bhale Thammudu (1985 film): Plot

-The film begins in a town that calls the shots by 3 bestial M.L.A.
+The film begins in a town that calls the shots by three bestial M.L.A.
 Veera Swamy, Municipal Chairman Leela Prasad & Cooperative Bank Chairman Bhaskar Rao.
-Inspector Rajendra a mettlesome cop newly recruits where his elder brother Ravindra to stand as his subordinate.
+Inspector Rajendra, a newly recruited mettlesome cop, and his elder brother Ravindra stand as his subordinates.
 Rajendra deifies Ravindra & his wife and dotes on their kid.
-He is darling Latha sister of DSP Srinivas.
-Besides, Rajendra is acquainted with a prostitute Neelaveni and tries to change their path.
-Later, he discerns that Neelaveni is the wife of a patriot journalist Vidyadhar who is slain by the trio and she is forcibly dragged into this profession.
+He is darling Latha, sister of DSP Srinivas.
+Besides, Rajendra is acquainted with a prostitute, Neelaveni, and tries to change their path.
+Later, he discerns that Neelaveni is the wife of a patriot journalist, Vidyadhar, whom the trio slain, and they forcibly drag her into this profession.
 For the time being, Rajendra draws a hard line to the threesome.
 So, they conspire to eliminate him through a savage ruffian Dada.
-Anyhow he upholds and reforms considering that Rajendra has pulled his widowed daughter Saraswati off against danger.
+He upholds and reforms, considering Rajendra has pulled his widowed daughter Saraswati off against danger.

 Meanwhile, Srinivas objects to the love affair of Rajendra & Latha owing to the echelon.
 Exploiting it, Leela Prasad plans to knit Latha with his son Bhanu Prasad.
-Now, the triad scheme is to rob the cooperative bank but Rajendra wipes it out with the aid of Saraswati.
-Hence, raged venomous kills Ravindra's kid when infuriated Rajendra irrupts upon them, as a result, he is suspended.
-Soon after, he hinders the black guards as a common man.
-At that point, he uncovers that Neelaveni has witnessed the crime and tries to attest to her.
+Now, the triad scheme is to rob the cooperative bank, but Rajendra wipes it out with the aid of Saraswati.
+Hence, raged venomous kills Ravindra's kid when infuriated Rajendra irrupts upon them; as a result, he receives suspension.
+Soon after, Rajendra hinders the black guards as an ordinary man.
+At that point, he uncovers Neelaveni, who has witnessed the crime and tries to attest to her.
 But unfortunately, she too is killed when the Ravindra couple adopts her orphan child.
-Here, annoyed Rajendra onslaughts on the knaves in which Bhanu Prasad is hit hardest.
+Here, annoyed Rajendra onslaughts on the knaves, in which he wallops Bhanu Prasad.
 Then, Leela Prasad files a charge against Rajendra.
 However, he absconds when Dada conceals him.
-In tandem, Bhanu Prasad is spared by Saraswati as a nurse.
-Thus, as an amendment, he decides to nuptial her.
+Saraswati spares Bhanu Prasad as a nurse when, as an amendment, he decides to marry her.
 Forthwith, Rajendra accumulates the pieces of evidence against the traitors by creating a rift between them.
 At last, he ceases the baddies.
 Finally, the movie ends on a happy note with the marriage of Rajendra & Latha.